JuliaSM98/Programming-final-project/README.md

 The project is divided into 3 main parts: web scraping, data generation and data analysis.
 The following shows how each of them should be carried out individually.

 ### Web scraping
+This part performs the harvesting of historical data from investing.com for the following assets : Amundi Index Msci World Ae-c, iShares Global Corporate Bond UCITS (CRPS),  Xtrackers II Global Government Bond UCITS ETF 5C (XG7S), SPDR® Gold Shares (GLD) and US Dollar Index (DXY).
+The data harvested is stored in individual csv files.

+In order to execute the code related to this section, it is necesary to have downloaded the corresponding ChromeDriver which can be done at https://chromedriver.chromium.org/downloads and save it in the following path: C:\webdrivers\chromedriver.exe

+Finally, the *Python* libraries needed are:

+- selenium
+- time
+- pandas
+- lxml

 ### Data generation
 This part generates the files corresponding to the allocation of the different portfolios and the generation of different indices (return & volatility) for each one of them.